getninjas/tapioca/README.md

 Open `serverless.yml`, go to environment section and fill the empty keys with your own `Client ID` and `Client Secret`.
 If you want, change the group size, this variable represent how many people will be added in the conversation.

 Use the [AWS Cron Syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) to select the date and time.
+Don't forget, AWS work with UTC, so remember to calculate the time based in your current location.

 And, probably you will need to change the s3BucketName variable (inside `serverless.yml`) because s3 buckets are global and the name must be unique.